I love presenting people with new fruit that makes them go wow and their socks going flying off.

 Apple Flavor: 7

 Overall Feeling: This apple has a unique tart flavor with enough sweetness to allow for out of hand eating.
 The apple is not as juicy as a lot of the varieties that dominate grocery store shelves.
-That unique flavor that surprised my co-workers, should keep you on the look out for this variety.
-These apples are also good for cooking.
-The color is not lost when heat is introduced to these apples.
-Make applesauce with these and it will turn out pink!
-You could also dry these apples.
+That unique flavor surprised those co-workers I sampled them too.
+It’s definitely a fun variety you should keep a lookout for.

 Here are some apple related kitchen tools I recommend: